 A software application that collects and compiles relevant data and statistics about your website.
 This includes information regarding the sources of generated traffic, user demographics, keywords, bounce rate, and other valuable insights that help you to analyze what is working for and against you in your efforts to optimize your SEO efforts.

-In the realm SEO, authority equates to trust.
+In the realm of SEO, authority equates to trust.
 Trust is earned by displaying consistently relevant content that attracts people to engage with your site.
 Another great way to earn domain authority is to have other websites backlink to you.
 When this happens, search engines deem you an authoritative and credible source.
 The higher your authority, the higher search engines will rank your site (most of the time).

 Simply put, a backlink is when a website displays a link back to your website or blog.
 In theory, the concept isn’t hard to grasp.
 In reality, gaining valuable backlinks can be a difficult and ongoing process.
-Link building is of the most crucial factors in maximizing your SEO efforts.
+Link building is one of the most crucial factors in maximizing your SEO efforts.
 The more (and higher quality) backlinks you have, the more authority search engines will give your site.

 6. Bounce Rate